pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/operation/eventviewer/index.md

 ---
-title: 'How to confirm the result of configuration (EventViewer)'
+title: 'Confirm the result of configuration (EventViewer)'
 weight: 400
 ---